Panthers-Labs-Pvt-Ltd/progressive.mind.framework/chimera-docs/docs/Data_Management/DataQuality/README.md

 This module provides two distinct approaches to data quality:

-1. Data Quality in a pipeline: This approach focuses on data quality checks in a data pipeline.
+1. Coarse Data Quality (in a pipeline): This approach focuses on data quality checks in a data pipeline.
 This approach is required to ensure that Chimera supports quicker execution of pipeline.
-It is also based on assumption that most of the time, data is of good quality and only few checks are required to ensure that data is of good quality, and if it is not, it would be caught in full-fledged data quality assessment.
+It is also based on assumption that most of the time, data is of good quality and only few checks are required to ensure that data is of good quality, and if it is not, it would be caught in full-fledged data quality assessment. **Please note if coarse data is failing, it must be fail and stop the pipeline.**
-2. Data Quality Assessment: This approach focuses on full-fledged data quality assessment.
-This approach is required to ensure that all the data quality issues are tracked and monitored.
+2. Detailed Data Quality (in batch): This approach focuses on full-fledged data quality assessment.
+This approach is required to ensure that all the data quality issues are tracked and monitored. **Please note if Detailed DQ is failing, it must be logged into Data Issue Register if it breaches various thresholds.**

 ## Workflow